xxxlzs/IS5452/README.md

 ```
 for epoch in range(1,100):
 ```
 In this files, output of confusiom matrix, classification report and emotion count report are all saved.
-Or if you want to retest, just run the files.
+If you want to retest, just run the files.
+Or preload our pretrained model, for no-gender the pretrained model is named as `100.pth` and with gender is `gender100.pth`